Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Wash the drain port using a small, round paintbrush.
-Hook up the drain tube and switch the power back on.
+Scrub the drain port using a small, round paintbrush.
+Reconnect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall